isaccanedo/yunikorn-web/README.md

 ### Executando testes

 Todos os testes podem ser executados via `make test`.
-It will first build the project and then execute the unit tests followed by the end to end tests.
+Ele primeiro criará o projeto e, em seguida, executará os testes de unidade seguidos pelos testes de ponta a ponta.
 If you want to run the unit tests separately, run `yarn test` to execute them via [Karma](https://karma-runner.github.io).
 If you want to run the unit tests with code coverage, run `yarn test:coverage`.

 ## Local development
 Beside the simple all in way to start the development server via make you can also start a development environment manually.